 This piece of work has been funded by Necessity and is a collaboration between UAC and The Landworkers Alliance, which coordinates the national Farmstart Network.

 The LWA produced the guide ‘How to set up a FarmStart’ in 2019.
+This provides a template for our process.

 - Feasibility study process